stoewer/go-week/README.md

 go-week
 =======

-TBD
+The package `go-week` provides a simple data type representing a week date as defined by [ISO 8601](https://en.wikipedia.org/wiki/ISO_week_date).

 Versions and stability
 ----------------------

-This package can be considered stable and ready to use.
+This package can be considered mostly stable but *not yet* ready to use.
 All releases follow the rules of [semantic versioning](http://semver.org).

 Although the master branch is supposed to remain stable, there is not guarantee that braking changes will not